10 Questions to Ask Your Doctor About Crohn's Diseaseby Erica Sanderson Editor

 How did I get Crohn's?

-An exact cause is not known, but history of the disease does show that if you have a close family member with IBD, you may be at higher risk for Crohn’s.
+An exact cause is not known, but history of the disease does show that if you have a close family member with IBD, you may be at higher risk of Crohn’s.
 Also, people of European and Jewish descent appear to be at a higher risk.
 Finally, cigarette smoking has been shown to make Crohn’s disease worse.

 Is there medication to treat Crohn's?